wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ## 25 - The DOM - Creating HTML

-Now we are going to learn about creating elements.
+In this lesson, we will learn about creating elements.

-Create a javascript file within the `20 - The DOM` folder called `creating.js`.
-In the `index.html` file we have been using so far, replace the script src from `the-dom.js` to `creating.js` like so:
+Create the file `creating.js` within the `20 - The DOM` folder.

+In the `index.html` file we have been using so far, replace the script source to point to `creating.js` instead of  `the-dom.js`, as shown below 👇

 ```html
 <script src="./creating.js"></script>
 ```

-If you want to create HTML in javascript, it can be done in a few different ways.
-The main way is with document.createElement() so let's go look that up.
+There are a few ways to create HTML in Javascript.
+The main way is using `document.createElement()`.

+Let's look that up in MDN.

 ![](@attachment/Clipboard_2020-02-24-19-54-55.png) 00:54

-You give it a tagName and then there are optional options (you can tell it's optional because of the square brackets, which we won't be using.
+To use this method, you pass it a tagName and then there are optional options you can pass _(you can tell it's optional because of the square brackets)_, which we won't be using.

-We will go ahead and try to make a paragraph tag.
+Let's try to make a paragraph tag using this method.

 ```js
 const myParagraph = document.createElement('p');
 console.log(myParagraph);
 ```

-If you load the html file, you will see the paragraph in the console but it is not on the page.
-That is because we haven't actually put it on the page yet, we just created it and its in what we call memory right now.
+When you open the HTML file, you will see the paragraph in the console but it is not visible on the page.

+That is because we haven't actually put it on the page yet, we just created it and it's living in what is called **memory** right now.

 ![](@attachment/Clipboard_2020-02-24-19-57-21.png) 2:05

-There is no shortcut to create an element with a class or with a set attribute like so:
+There is no shortcut to create an element with a class or with a set attribute, so something like the code below would **not** work 👇

 ```js
 const myParagraph = document.createElement('p.special[title="hey"]');
 ```

-If you want to add or get attributes from it, you must instead do it the way we have learned.
+If you want to add or get attributes from it, you must instead do it the way we have learned, as shown below 👇

 ```js
 const myParagraph = document.createElement('p');